nent/nent/packages/core/src/components/n-data/actions.md

-# Data Action Listener
+# N-DATA: Actions

-The Data Action Listener listens for action commands to request updates from the given data-providers.
+The Data Action Listener listens for action commands to request updates from the given data providers.

-Topic: `data`
+## Topic: `data`

 ```html
 <n-action-activator activate="...">